spacedriveapp/spacedrive/README.md

   </p>
 </p>
-Spacedrive is an open source, cross platform file manager app.
-Powered by a secure, virtual distributed filesystem (<a href="#what-is-vdfs">VDFS</a>) written in Rust. <a href="https://spacedrive.app"><strong>Learn more »</strong></a>
+Spacedrive is an open source cross-platform file manager, powered by a virtual distributed filesystem (<a href="#what-is-vdfs">VDFS</a>) written in Rust. <a href="https://spacedrive.app"><strong>Learn more »</strong></a>
 <br />
 <br />
-The model for data storage today is; subscribe to a cloud provider and get storage space.
-With it come handy tools for organization (photo albums, shared folders etc.).
-The problem comes once you outgrow that space and the tools aren't so handy anymore.
-This data doesn't flow between OS platforms and across competing cloud services ...and that's not to mention privacy.
+We rely on cloud providers for more than just storage space; with it come handy tools for organization (photo albums, shared folders etc.).
+Creative people and hoarders alike will quickly outgrow that space, leaving the tools not so handy anymore.
+Data typically doesn't flow well between OS platforms and across competing cloud services ...and that's not to mention privacy.
 <br />
 <br />
 Spacedrive brings those tools out of the cloud and onto your devices.
 To organize, encode, encrypt, share, and preserve the data that defines you, at unlimited scale.